Author. Jewelry Designer. Coach

 “Trust the process, you do not need to know how it works, only that it does.”

-So what is this Reiki thing anyways?
+So, what is this Reiki thing anyway?

 The practice of Reiki (pronounced ray-kee) is a form of energy healing that originated in Japan during the early 1900s, and has since become an increasingly popular and accessible alternative healing technique throughout the West.

 The word “Reiki” comes from a combination of the Japanese words Rei (meaning “free passage”), and Ki (meaning “universal life energy) – hence Reiki aims to facilitate the free passage of life energy.

 Reiki treatment works on all areas of a person, the mental, emotional, physical and spiritual (whatever that means to the individual).